Permanent Closure Requirements for Underground Storage Tank with Single-Walled Components

 Available Guidance for the Closure of Single-Walled UST Systems

 The State Water Board has prepared guidance in the form of Local Guidance (LG) 171 - Permanent Closure of Underground Storage Tanks That Do Not Meet Health and Safety Code, Chapter 6.7, Section 25291, Subdivisions (a)(1)-(6) to help owners, operators, and UPA staff navigate single-walled closure statute and regulation.
 LG 171 summarizes the main provisions of SB 445 as they apply to UST design and construction.
 The guidance addresses common questions of UST owners, operators and UPA staff.
-In addition, LG 171 specifies what actions are necessary for USTs that do not ,meet all the requirements of H&SC, section 25291(a)(1)-(6).
+In addition, LG 171 specifies what actions are necessary for USTs that do not , meet all the requirements of H&SC, section 25291(a)(1)-(6).

 Available Funding for the Cleanup of Single-Walled UST Systems

 If a release is discovered upon permanent closure by removal, the owner or operator may need to undertake corrective action (i.e., investigate and clean up the release).
 Filing a claim application with the UST Cleanup Fund, completing corrective action, and receiving reimbursement for eligible corrective action costs is a lengthy process.
-The deadline for submittal of a claim application to the UST Cleanup Fund for reimbursement of eligible costs for corrective action is December 31, 2034.
+The deadline for submitting a claim application to the UST Cleanup Fund for reimbursement of eligible costs for corrective action is December 31, 2034.
 The UST Cleanup Fund sunsets on January 1, 2036.
 Therefore, it is best for owners and operators to utilize these resources as early as possible.

 More information on the UST Cleanup Fund can be found here: